 Who are the best Fantasy Premier League midfielders?
-What features should you be looking for in a midfielder?
+What features should you be looking for in Fantasy football midfielders?
 These are difficult questions, but they will be answered shortly.
-In this article we’ll go through the process of finding the best fantasy football midfielders.
+In this article, we’ll go through the process of finding the best midfielders fantasy football.

 Midfielders differ greatly from other fantasy football players.
 For example, attackers and goalkeepers have quite static and obvious roles.
-In defence, there are more differences between centre-backs and full-backs/wing-backs.
+In defense, there are more differences between center-backs and full-backs/wing-backs.
 But midfield is a whole another story.

 There are many different roles in midfield, which depend on the formation a team is using.
 Some of these roles are good and some of them are bad for fantasy football.
 The reason is that defensive actions are not valued in the Fantasy Premier League.

-N’Golo Kante might be one of the most respected midfielders in the world.
+N’Golo Kante might be one of the most respected Fantasy Premier League midfielders in the world.
 There’s no question of his value to Chelsea either.
 But he’s close to useless in the Fantasy Premier League.
 This is also reflected in his low price.
-These holding midfielders are the ones you must avoid.
+These holding Fantasy football midfielders are the ones you must avoid.
 There’s just one thing to say about their low price: it’s a trap!

 Players like N’Golo Kante, Fernandinho or Nemanja Matic are typically in the bottom of the midfield in a 4-3-2-1, 4-1-4-1, 4-3-3 or 4-2-3-1 formations.
 If a team is playing 4-4-2, one of the central midfielders is more defensive.

-Let’s look at the best possible midfielder roles then.
+Let’s look at the best premier league midfielders roles then.

-The best fantasy football midfielders are the ones playing as attackers.
-In practice this means teams, which operate with a 4-3-3 or 3-4-3 formation.
-There is no better example than Liverpool.
+The best midfielders fantasy football are the ones playing as attackers.
+In practice, this means teams, which operate with a 4-3-3 or 3-4-3 formation.
+There is no better example than in Liverpool.

 Manchester City is another fine example.
 They are often using a 4-3-3 formation, which helped midfielder Raheem Sterling to 18 league goals last season.
 Manchester United has also used 4-3-3 this season, where players like Alexis Sanchez are practically attackers.